 Old St Paul's

-Be embraced by the beauty of this gorgeous wooden cathedral – still sacred, welcoming to all, in the heart of Wellington’s heritage precinct.
+Be embraced by the beauty of this gorgeous wooden cathedral – still sacred, welcoming to all, and a tranquil sanctuary in the heart of the bustling capital.

 - 34 Mulgrave Street

 - PO Box 12291